 L6 – Climb the Y shaped crack cutting the slab and at the fork follow the right branch, belaying on a small terrace on the right along the N ridge.
 Superb pitch.
 6a+, 35 m.

 L7 – Return left to climb a small corner, then a sloping slab.
 Up on the last small wall to the airy and tiny summit.
 4c, 30 m.

-Descent: rapping along the route “Sole Incantatore” (on the left of “Sinfonia”, facing out).
+Descent - Rapping along the route “Sole Incantatore” (on the left of “Sinfonia”, facing out).
 At first a 10 meters long abseil leads to the fifth belay of “Sole Incantatore”.
 Then do other 4 or 5 abseils – depending by the length of the ropes – to the bottom.

 - Buon anno simpatia – West face 6c, 6b obbl., 165 m. - L. Nadali, Giuliana Scaglioni 1986 - Few equipped, a complet set of friends and nuts is essential

 - L’Orsetto lavatore e il suo compare – West face 7b+/A0, 6c+ obbl.,115 m. - F. Dessi, G.L.
 Piras 1995 - Fully equipped (bolts)

 Cars must be parked with care, only in the camping area and in any case without encumber the existing shepherds' roads.